1970 McCartney (Apple)

 No singles were pulled from Sgt.
 Pepper.

-Later 1967, they travelled to India to meet and learn from the Maharishi.
+Later 1967, they traveled to India to meet and learn from the Maharishi.
 They each yearned to grow as individuals, now becoming young men, no longer boys.

 While there the first time their manager, Brian Epstein, died of a drug overdose.
 Brian was highly depressed over his reduced role with the band.
 They no longer toured and were now a studio only band.